BROWN BABIES

 Raised on Nacton council estate by her mum, Kirsty met her dad for the first time aged 36, a significant moment in her understanding of her place in the world.

 Join Kirsty for a participatory workshop and discussion at the original site of Cindy’s nightclub, The Key.
-She will share new research into Suffolk GI’s, and you are encouraged to contribute your own experiences and recollections in this lively and informal workshop.

 IMPORTANT INFORMATION